Collection Development Policy

 E. Withdrawal of Materials

-Due to lack of sufficient space, the UMass Amherst Libraries must periodically remove volumes to off-site storage.
+Due to lack of sufficient space, the UMass Amherst Libraries periodically review materials and designate them for off-site storage.
 The following factors are generally considered when moving material to off-site storage:

-- The primary criterion is use, which is defined as actual and anticipated use, not just the number of times an item has circulated.
+- The primary criterion is use, defined as actual and anticipated use, not just the number of times an item has circulated.

-- Language itself is not a valid criterion.
+- Language itself is not a consideration.
 All materials, regardless of language, should be selected based on use.

-- Date of publication by itself is not a valid criterion.
+- Date of publication by itself is not a consideration.

-- Availability of the material in another medium, such as electronic or microform, may be an appropriate criterion in some cases.
+- Availability of the material in another medium, such as electronic or microform.

 - How easily the format or size of an item, an oversized book or items other than printed monographs and serials, may be accommodated.

-- The availability of online records or other adequate bibliographic access should be considered in selecting materials.
+- The availability of online records or other adequate bibliographic access.

-- Bibliographers and selectors should consider the physical condition when reviewing materials.
-Fragile materials could be damaged by the move to off-site storage and delivery to campus.
+- Physical condition: fragile materials may be damaged by the move to off-site storage and delivery to campus.
 Conversely, the environmental conditions in off-site storage may be beneficial for other materials that are not housed in optimum conditions.

 - The retention of duplicate copies for materials sent to off-site storage should be avoided.

-- Staffing, hours of operation, and users being able to consult materials onsite at the off-site storage facility may be factors in the decision to select materials to relocate.
+- Staffing, hours of operation, and users being able to consult materials onsite at the off-site storage facility.

-- Errors will be made.
-Even with the best intentions and effort on the part of the selectors, some selection decisions may result in the assignment of library materials more appropriately shelved on campus.
-Such assignments will be addressed whenever they are identified.
+- Some selection decisions may result in moving library materials to off-site storage that are more appropriately shelved on campus.
+Such assignments will be addressed as they are identified.